jonels-msft/mcp-review/README.md

    npm start
    ```

-## Available Critics
+## Available Tools

-The server automatically loads all critic frameworks from the `ai-review/critic` directory and exposes them as tools.
+The server automatically loads all critic frameworks from the `ai-review/critic` directory and fixer strategies from the `ai-review/fixer` directory.

+### Critic Tools
 Each critic is available as `critique_<critic-name>`:

 ### Design & UI Critics
 - `critique_design` - UI and user experience review